-- (c) to assist the transition of the person from the National Disability Insurance Scheme to the taxi subsidy scheme, whether or not the person becomes an approved relevant person. - (4) In this section-
+(c) to assist the transition of the person from the National Disability Insurance Scheme to the taxi subsidy scheme, whether or not the person becomes an approved relevant person.

 entity of the Commonwealth includes an entity established by an Act of the Commonwealth for a public purpose.